 We are here to help you realise your ambitions and develop your potential as a manager and leader of the future.

-Growing from strength to strength we now have circa 94 academic and 25 administrative staff covering the main areas of management, and circa 1,200 undergraduates and 400 postgraduates across our suite of Masters courses.
+Growing from strength to strength we now have circa 115 academic and 25 administrative staff covering the main areas of business and management, and circa 1,900 undergraduate students and 380 postgraduate students across our suite of Masters courses.
 In addition we have 85 PhD students.

 To be recognised internationally as a centre of excellence for inspiring and empowering our students and staff to realise their full potential for the benefit of society.